raul23/pyebooktools/README.rst

 |

-In the subsections below, you will find a definition for each of the supported subcommands for automated and semi-automated organization and management of large ebook collections.
+In the subsections below, you will find a definition for each of the supported subcommands for automated and organization and management of large ebook collections.

 edit [OPTIONS] {main,log}
 ^^^^^^^^^^^^^^^^^^^^^^^^^